Ojos del Salado Volcano (6.893 masl) Expedition

 Atacama Refuge Camp (5.200 masl) – Copiapó.

-• VHS radios.
+• VHF radios.

 Group technical equipment provided by Allmountain Chile: